 The sharp-shinned hawk floated above the one bare sycamore reaching up from my brother’s backyard, the tree that he was going to have taken down.
 Couldn’t get enough sun to his garden, he said, and anyway, it was dropping limbs—“widowmakers,” he called them—so best just to get rid of it.
 When an arborist looked at our own pin oak, and I pointed to a dead branch on the ground, and said that my brother called those “widowmakers,” he looked up from his clipboard and smiled at me.
-“Your brother must be a tree guy,” he said, and I said yes, he had been.
+“Your brother must be a tree guy,” he said, and I said yes, he had been a tree guy.

 My brother’s house is in Riverside, N.J., not a half-mile from where the Rancocas releases into the Delaware; it’s good for hawks here.
 The sharpie didn’t dart or swoop as they often do, but calmly sailed in from the river on this cold and sunny afternoon in late March.
 The snowfall three days before—on the first day of spring, actually—had by now melted, except for white hillocks resting in corners.